 - You will still start with a foundation chain of a multiple of 3 +2.

-- Ch3 (equal to 1st dc), 2 dc into first sc stitch.
+- Chain 3 (equal to 1st dc),

-- * sk2,ch 1, 3 dc into next st.*
+- * Skip 2, chain 1, 3 dc into next stitch.*

 - Repeat from * to * until the end of the row.

-- Ch2, 3 dc, ch2, 3dc, all into same space.
+- (Ch2, 3 dc, ch2, 3dc) all into the same space.
 (Corners formed.)

-- 3 dc into last st.
+- 3 dc into the last stitch.

-- Ch 2 3 dc into same space as 1st cluster.
+- (Ch 2, 3 dc) into the same space as 1st cluster.

-- Change colors if desired, and continue in rounds, in the same way, working 3 dc, 1 ch into each space all the way, then 3dc, 2 ch, 3 dc into each corner space.
+- Change colors if desired, and continue in rounds, in the same way, working 3 dc, 1 ch into each space all the way, then 3 dc, 2 ch, 3 dc into each corner space.

-Solid Granny Rectangles
+Solid Granny Rectangle Crochet Pattern

-- Start, as explained with a foundation ch.
+- Start, with a foundation chain.

-- Work 3 ch, (turning ch= 1 dc), then 1 dc into each ch to the end.
+- Ch3, (turning ch= 1 dc), then 1 dc into each chain to the end.

 - Continue in rounds like this until your rectangle is the required size.